wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

-# 33. To See the Unreal Is Wisdom
+# 33. To See the Unreal is Wisdom

 >To a <span style=font-style:normal>jnani</span> nothing has beginning or an ending.
 As salt dissolves in water, so does everything dissolve into pure being.
 Wisdom is eternally negating the unreal.
 To see the unreal is wisdom…